New Homes in Cricklewood

 The Ridgeway, Mill Hill, London, NW7 1AA

-• Final homes ready to move into now.
-Set within 47 acres in the Mill Hill conservation area, Ridgeway Views occupies an enviable position overlooking the fields of Totteridge Valley.
-Enjoy a dedicated concierge, residents’ gym, restaurant, and an abundance of green open space within this pet-friendly development – all just 30 minutes from central London.
+• Final home available.
+Set within 47 acres in the Mill Hill conservation area, Ridgeway Views occupies an enviable position overlooking Totteridge Valley.
+Enjoy a concierge, gym, restaurant, and an abundance of green open space just 30 minutes from central London.

 Eastman Village